What Percentage of Drug Addicts Relapse?

 Get Help.
 Get Better.
 Get Your Life Back.

 Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.FREE Addiction Hotline – Call 24/7

 Drug and Alcohol Relapse Warning Signs

 Current research suggests that relapse is a gradual process wherein a person in recovery returns to his or her drug abuse.
 This means relapse can begin weeks or even months before an individual first takes a drug again.
-A good relapse prevention program helps individuals identify those early signs of relapse and develop tools and techniques for coping, so they can stop relapse early in the process.
+A good relapse prevention program helps individuals identify those early signs of relapse and develop tools and techniques for coping to stop relapse early in the process.
 Researchers believe this significantly reduces a person’s risk of returning to drug addiction.

-Drug relapse warning signs can be broken down into three categories: emotional, mental, and physical signs.
-During an emotional relapse, individuals are not consciously thinking about using, but they are setting themselves up for it.
+Drug relapse warning signs can be broken down into three categories: emotional, mental, and physical.
+During an emotional relapse, individuals are not consciously thinking about using but are setting themselves up for it.
 They remember what relapse feels like and are in denial about the possibility of it happening again.